op-developer/Identity-Service-Broker-API/README.md

 About SP key rotation.

-SP should rotate it's OIDC signing and encryption keys regularly.
+SP should rotate its OIDC signing and encryption keys regularly.
 The rotation of the signing key should follow same principle as described above for the ISB.

 The SP's encyption key rotation should follow this principle

 ![encyption key rotation](./encryption_key_rotation.png?raw=true)

 - CREATE, new key is created
-- WARM-UP, key is not published and not in use
+- WARM-UP, key is not published but it is deployed side-by-side with the old key so that it can be used for decrypting immediately after it is published
 - NORMAL USE, key is in use
-- TAIL, key is still in use but not published
+- TAIL, key is still available for decrypting in case some more tokens encrypted for it arrive, but it is no longer published
 - DELETION, key is deleted

 blue colour indicates key being published in the SP's signed JWKS endpoint.